tyler-sanzo/powerbi-modeling-mcp/.github/ISSUE_TEMPLATE/BUGREPORT.md

 What actually happened?

 ### Additional Context
-Add any other context about the problem here or screenshots.
+Add any other context about the problem: chat session export; screenshots; output window...